humnetlab/WorkReach/README.md

 respective providers.

+## Citation

+The code in this repository is archived at [10.5281/zenodo.21924441](https://doi.org/10.5281/zenodo.21924441).
+The stay-detection pipeline used to infer home and work locations from raw traces is archived at [10.5281/zenodo.21924437](https://doi.org/10.5281/zenodo.21924437).

 ## Contact

-For questions about the methodology or code, please contact the corresponding authors or open an issue in this repository.
+For questions about the methodology or code, please open an issue in this repository.